HPeroxide-Pe/midterm_securing-_microservices/README.md

 ```
 node src/order_service.js
 ```
+6. Open Postman and create a new request.
+7. Disable SSL Certificate Verification (since you’re using a self-signed certificate):
+- Click the gear icon in the upper right of Postman.
+- Go to the General tab and toggle SSL certificate verification to OFF.
 ### Testing
-using any REST API client, send any HTTP Request using any of the methods stated above, here are some test JSON inputs for the body:
+Using any REST API client, send any HTTPS Request using any of the methods stated above, here are some test JSON inputs for the body:
 1. Product
 ```JSON
 {